 He also hated Patrick Troughton, and didn’t want him cast.
 He also was ironically the one who botched Susan’s initial characterisation to the point where Carole Anne Ford left the show, and wanted the show to be nothing but an educational series for children.

 Ironically the very things that made Doctor Who so popular in the first place, and ensured its longevity, the Daleks, the monsters, stories about aliens, and casting Patrick Troughton, were ALL vetoed by Sydney Newman.
 On top of that his ideas to reinvent the show in the 80’s were terrible too.
-They included first of all, ironically turning the Doctor back into Patrick Troughton, then into a woman, and giving him a trumpet playing hippie with John Lennon glasses.
+They included first of all, ironically turning the Doctor back into Patrick Troughton, then into a woman, and giving him a trumpet playing hippie with John Lennon glasses as the companion.

 3/ It will finally give women a chance to be the hero.
 As we have been over all this argument does is just show that the person making it has 0 interest in female led series as there are dozens and dozens out there, and even within the Doctor Who universe as we have covered, there are at least THREE Time Lady characters set up who could be heroes in their own series.

 4/ The Doctor is a shapeshifter so he can be a woman.
 Since when did shapeshifter equal genderless?
 Mystique?
 Martian Manhunter?
-Both of these characters are much more extreme shapeshifters than the Doctor, should they automatically change gender?
+Both of these characters are much more extreme shapeshifters than the Doctor.
+Should they automatically change gender too?

 5/ Its canon.
 Yeah except for almost 50 years across all forms of Doctor Who media, it was NEVER said that they could regenerate into the opposite gender.
 It was only a few years ago when Matt Smith mentioned the Corsair.

-As I have said before that would be like me coming in, taking over Doctor Who and having it that Time Lords can regenerate into Dinosaurs and then acting like its always been canon.
-I could use the same argument.
-“Well they never said that they couldn’t change into Dinosaurs did they?”
-And hey they didn’t, but obviously given how Time Lords and Time Lady’s acted, its pretty obvious that that wasn’t the case.
+As I have said before that would be like me coming in, taking over Doctor Who and having it that Time Lords change into Dinosaurs and using all of the same arguments.
+“Well they never said that they couldn’t turn into Dinosaurs did they?”

 Also just because its canon doesn’t mean it HAS to happen.
 The TARDIS can change shape too remember.
 Unlike gender bending Time Lords which was put in at the behest of a self loathing fanboy, bullied by feminists, this has been there from the start.